generall/SkNN-ruby/README.md

 # SkNN-ruby
-Structured kNN algorithm implementation in ruby
+Structured kNN algorithm implementation in ruby.

 SkNN is an algorithm for sequence tagging or classification.
 # Usage
 ## install dependencies